-How to Merge PDFs Using JavaScript
+How to merge PDFs using JavaScript

-Illustration: How to Merge PDFs Using JavaScript
+How to merge PDFs using JavaScript

 Document merging is just one of our 30+ PDF API tools.
 You can combine our merging tool with other tools to create complex document processing workflows, such as: